wp-plugins/bepro-listings/readme.txt

 = Can I make Money With this Plugin? =

-Yes, you can charge users points to post a listing
+Yes, you can charge users points to post a listing or you can use one of our membership addons

 = Does this work with posts and pages? =